nia212/HNSWMerger/README.md

 ## 5. Conclusion

 In this work, we introduce HNSW-Merger, an out-of-place, two-stage algorithm for merging HNSW indexes that combines a lightweight forward search with a lazy backward direct connect mechanism, achieving significant speedup over prior approaches while maintaining comparable or higher index quality.
+Building on this core, we developed a parallel merging strategy and a memory-efficient design to improve performance and reduce resources.
+We also extended our method to multi-index scenario.